gupta-himanshu/javascript-for-beginners/Basics.md

 object and can be referenced by the **this** keyword.
 24. All user-defined objects and built-in objects are descendants of an object called **Object**.
+25. The **new** operator is used to create an instance of an object.
+To create an object, the **new** operator is followed by the constructor method.